Maitland, New South Wales: History

 West Maitland was therefore the point at which goods were unloaded for, and distributed to, the prosperous riverland of the Hunter Valley.
 Accordingly, there were large warehouses (some of which still exist) built, which faced onto the main High Street and backed onto the Hunter River.
+One famous business being E.P Capper & Sons founded in 1841.
+The Cappers “prospered mightily, branching out into property and financing but the large store in High Street was the foundation of their empire.
+Built in 1888, it consisted of four stories in the front and three in the rear” it even included a lift.
+This impressive building was destroyed by fire in 1971.

 The arrival of the railway from Newcastle in the 1850s, coupled with the increasing silting of the river and larger ships spelt the end of the traditional river traffic.

 The municipalities of West and East Maitland were merged in 1944 and the name of West Maitland was officially reverted to Maitland in 1949, from which the present city is now known.
 The city's boundaries have been increased by incorporating parts of other local government areas since then (most notably Kearsley Shire which from 1946 to 1949 was the only local government area in Australia's history to have a Communist majority of councillors).

-The first electricity connected in the area was to Maitland Town Hall in 1922, to the Hall's front light.
+The first electricity connected in the area was to Maitland Town Hall in 1922, to the hall's front light.